-Developing and participating in genetics education programs for physicians, other health professionals and lay populations.
-Training, supervising, and evaluating graduate level counseling students.
+Develops and participates in genetics education programs for physicians, other health professionals, and lay populations.
+Trains, supervises, and evaluates graduate-level counseling students.

-Boston Children's Hospital offers competitive compensation and unmatched benefits, including affordable health, vision and dental insurance, generous levels of time off, 403(b) Retirement Savings plan, Pension, Tuition Reimbursement and discounted rates on T-passes (50% off).
-Discover your best.
+Boston Children's Hospital offers competitive compensation and unmatched benefits including flexible schedules, affordable health, vision and dental insurance, child care and student loan subsidies, generous levels of time off, 403(b) Retirement Savings plan, Pension, Tuition and certain License and Certification Reimbursement, cell phone plan discounts and discounted rates on T-passes.
+Experience the benefits of passion and teamwork.

 Boston Children's Hospital is a 395-bed comprehensive center for pediatric health care.
 As one of the largest pediatric medical centers in the United States, Children's offers a complete range of health care services for children from birth through 21 years of age.